Yumi Matsutoya: Songwriter

 As a songwriter and lyricist, Yumi Matsutoya wrote hundreds of songs for Hi-Fi Set, Asami Kobayashi, Kenji Sawada, Hiromi Gō, Toshihiko Tahara, Reimy and many other artists.
-Some of them became big hits, such as "Ichigo Hakusho o Mou Ichido" (Performed by BangBang, 1975) and "Machibuse" (Performed by Seiko Miki, Hitomi Ishikawa, originally released in 1976).
+Some of them went on to become hits, such as "Ichigo Hakusho o Mou Ichido" (performed by BangBang in 1975) and "Machibuse" (performed by Seiko Miki and Hitomi Ishikawa in 1976).
 Many of her hit tunes were sung by idol singer Seiko Matsuda.
 Several songs sung by Matsuda reached number one on the Oricon singles chart, including "Akai Sweet Pea", "Nagisa no Balcony" (1982) and "Hitomi wa Diamond" (1986).
 These singles are some of Matsuda's best-known songs.
 Matsutoya has collaborated with many songwriters and lyricists, among them Yosui Inoue, Takashi Matsumoto, Kōki Mitani, Kunihiko Kase, Shizuka Ijuin.
 She also co-wrote the Japanese lyrics to the Lynsey de Paul and Barry Blue penned song Sugar Shuffle with Asami Kobayashi, which appeared on Kobayashi's Cryptograph album in 1984.
 When she writes songs for other musicians, she often uses the pseudonym Kureda Karuho (呉田軽穂).
 It is a parody on the name of Greta Garbo.